JosePedroDias/ships/README.md

 ## current state

-Notice that the game itself is currently just a stub -
+Notice that the game itself is currently just a stub.
-directions map to ship Y axis and rotation.
 Will do something more interesting soon, hopefully.